CV SHOTS (CVSHOT) Price Reaches $0.0003 on Major Exchanges

 Buying and Selling CV SHOTS

-It is usually not possible to buy alternative cryptocurrencies such as CV SHOTS directly using US dollars.
-Investors seeking to acquire CV SHOTS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy CV SHOTS using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as CV SHOTS directly using US dollars.
+Investors seeking to acquire CV SHOTS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CV SHOTS using one of the exchanges listed above.

 Receive News & Updates for CV SHOTS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CV SHOTS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.